Detailed Guide for Farmers, Ranchers, and Other Agricultural Managers in San Diego County

 The wages for Farmers and Ranchers generally vary from year to year.
 This is due to changing weather conditions and other factors that influence the price of farm products as well as the quantity and quality of farm output and the demand for those products.
 However, Farmers often receive government subsidies or other payments that supplement their incomes and reduce some of the risk of farming.
 Additionally, most Farmers (especially those who operate smaller farms) typically have income from non-farm business activities or careers.

-The median wage in 2016 for Farmers, Ranchers, and Other Agricultural Managers in California is $72,289 annually, or $34.75 hourly.
-The median wage for Farmers, Ranchers, and Other Agricultural Managers in San Diego County is $87,210 annually, or $41.93 hourly.
+The median wage in 2016 for Farmers, Ranchers, and Other Agricultural Managers in California was $72,289 annually, or $34.75 hourly.
+The median wage for Farmers, Ranchers, and Other Agricultural Managers in San Diego County was $87,210 annually, or $41.93 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Farmers and Ranchers who own or lease the land that they farm may need to purchase their own retirement and health benefits.
 Farm Managers who work for large corporate farms may be provided with sick leave, paid vacations, and health benefits.